A digital edition of Simon Forman’s & Richard Napier’s medical records 1596–1634

 Date and time: these have normally been taken from the entry in question, but if the relevant information is either missing or obviously incorrect, it has (where possible) been supplied or corrected by the editors.

-Source: the shelfmark of the volume in which the record is contained, the page number, and a broad indication of whereabouts on the page the entry appears.
-Generally speaking, entries can be specified as occupying one of four quarters or ‘quadrants’ of a given page: upper left, lower left, upper right and lower right.
-Where more than one case appears in a given quadrant, they are both or all given the same designation.
-Where a case occupies more than one quadrant (or more than one page), this is passed over in silence if the sequence is logical (e.g. from upper left to lower left) but spelled out if it is counter-intuitive (e.g. from lower right to lower left, or from one quadrant of one page to another quadrant of another).
+Source: the shelfmark of the volume in which the record is contained, the page number(s), and a broad indication of whereabouts on the page or pages the entry appears.
+(Most entries occupy only part of one page, but a significant minority cross page breaks.)
+Generally speaking, entries can be specified as occupying one of up to nine ‘zones’ of a given page: upper left, middle left, bottom left, upper centre, middle centre, bottom centre, upper right, middle right, bottom right.
+Three-column layouts are relatively unusual, so ‘upper centre’, ‘middle centre’ and ‘bottom centre’ are only invoked where they do occur.
+Where more than one case appears in a given zone, they are both or all given the same designation.
+Where a case occupies more than one zone, this is passed over in silence if the sequence is logical (e.g. from upper left to bottom left) but spelled out if it is counter-intuitive (e.g. from centre right to bottom left, or from one zone of one page to some zone of another).

 In page references such as ‘f.
 1r’, ‘f.’ stands for ‘folio’, meaning a single sheet of manuscript paper, and ‘r’ and ‘v’ stand for ‘recto’ (front) and ‘verso’ (back).
 If a volume is opened between its third and fourth folios, the page on the left is f.
 3v and the page on the right f.
 4r.